Pamela Aguirre

 Pamela Alejandra Aguirre Zambonino (born December 22, 1984) is an Ecuadorian lawyer and politician.
-In May 2017, she became a Member of the Andean Parliament, by popular election with 2,669,238 votes nationwide.
+She is member of the Andean Parliament since 2017.

 In 2019 she was the vice-president of the Andean Parliament's Second Commission of Education, Culture, Science, Information Technology, and Communication.
 In addition, she is part of the Special Commission on Women and Gender Equity.
 During her first year in office she was president of both commissions.

 She was a member of the Euro-Latin American Parliamentary Assembly (EuroLat), a space in which she participates in the Women's Forum, the Meeting with Civil Society, and the Commission for Sustainable Development, Environment, Politics, Energy, Research, Innovation, and Technology.

 She was awarded as one of the 100 most influential political professionals of 2017, within the framework of the Napolitan Victory Awards.

 She holds a law degree from the Pontifical Catholic University of Ecuador and a Master's in Image Consulting and Political Consultancy and Specialist in Government Management and Electoral Campaigns from Camilo José Cela University in Spain.
 She also studied journalism at the University of the Americas, and participated in the international program in Political Consultancy and Government Management at San Francisco University of Quito.